gnebbia/nmap_tutorial/README.md

 ## NMAP

-NMAP (NETwork MAPper) is a security scanner used to discover hosts and services on a computer network, thus creating a “map” of the network.
-Performing a complete “network mapping” consists of four steps:
+NMAP (NETwork MAPper) is a security scanner used to discover hosts and services on a computer network, thus creating a "map" of the network.
+Performing a complete "network mapping" consists of four steps:

 1. Creation of the Network Map:this is done in order to identify